programmerkgit/dot-style/README.md

 <p class="line-height-30px"></p>
 ```

-You can choose number from between 0 to 100, incremented step by 2.
+You can choose number from between 0 to 100, incremented by step 2.

 ### Positioning
-You can set `top`, `right`, `bottom`, `left`
+You can set `top`, `right`, `bottom`, `left`.

-You can choose number from between 0 to 1000, incremented step by 5.
+You can choose number from between 0 to 1000, incremented by step 5.

 ```
 <p class="t-30px"></p>